Workplace Health

 Redefining perks: Sword offers you a strategic benefit

-Sword Health is a clinical-grade, digital healthcare platform, not a gimmicky wellness perk.
-Sword's expertcare plans are delivered by qualified experts with Doctorates in Physical Therapy.
+Sword Health provides an AI Care Platform designed to deliver measurable outcomes for your members with 24/7 access leading to higher engagement and adherance rates.
+Sword's personalized care plans are delivered by qualified clinicians and health specialists.
 This offers employers and health plans a huge step up in quality from alternatives delivered by coaches or wellness advisors.

 Sword's clinically-proven results deliver sustained cost savings.
 With outcome-based pricing and proven ROI, Sword helps HR leaders deliver measurable improvements at scale.